 Buck Davis is widely regarded as a leading authority on diversity and inclusion.
 A frequent guest commentator on CNN on issues of diversity and an in-demand interactive speaker, Buck draws upon 18 years of experience with helping organizations identify and embrace differences in innovative ways.
 Driven by the belief that a culture of happiness and positivity leads to the highest levels of productivity, Buck and his team have developed a comprehensive multi-tier program of workshops, computer-based training and corporate inclusion videos to help companies spread positive change in the workplace.
 He has consulted with major corporations including Sodexo, DanoneWave, Ball Corporation, OxBlue, Pepsico, General Mills, Ecolab, US EPA, Frito Lay, Starbucks, The Home Depot, and The Walt Disney Company.
 Buck holds an MBA and an MS in Professional Counseling and lives in Atlanta, GA.

-Amy Molano is a Performance Advisor for SoCalGas.
+Amy Molano is an Employee Development Advisor for SoCalGas.
 She holds a Master of Science in Leadership and Management.
-Amy began her career at SoCalGas 19 years ago as a Customer Service Representative assisting customer’s with calls that varied from service to analyzing complex bills.
-She has held various positions within the Customer Contact Center such as Training Specialist and Supervisor.
+Amy began her career at SoCalGas 22 years ago as a Customer Service Representative assisting customer’s with calls that varied from service to analyzing complex bills.
+She has held various positions within the Customer Contact Center such as Training Specialist, Supervisor, and Performance Advisor.
 Amy had no idea that years later she would be analyzing data and trends to support the Customer Contact Centers coaching initiative.